jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/search_batch/batch_queries.md

 JSON values:

 * **mode**:
-    * `first`: as soon as a query returns at least 1 result the batch stops and return results up to this query.
+    * `first`: as soon as a query returns at least 1 result, the batch stops then return its results up to and including this query.
-    * `all` (default value): results for every query are returned.
+    * `all` (default value): results for all queries get returned.
 * **queries**: must be an array of queries as JSON objects.
-Query must have a type:
+Queries must have a type:
-    * `SearchFieldTemplate` or `SearchPatternTemplate`: query uses an existing search template (see [creating a search template based on fields](http://www.opensearchserver.com/documentation/api_v2/searching_using_fields/template_create_update.md) and [creating a search template based on a query pattern](http://www.opensearchserver.com/documentation/api_v2/searching_using_patterns/template_create_update.md)).
+    * `SearchFieldTemplate` or `SearchPatternTemplate`: the query uses an existing search template (see [creating a search template based on fields](http://www.opensearchserver.com/documentation/api_v2/searching_using_fields/template_create_update.md) and [creating a search template based on a query pattern](http://www.opensearchserver.com/documentation/api_v2/searching_using_patterns/template_create_update.md)).
-    * `SearchField` or `SearchPattern`: query is fully detailed directly (see [searching using fields](http://www.opensearchserver.com/documentation/api_v2/searching_using_fields/search.md) and [searching using patterns](http://www.opensearchserver.com/documentation/api_v2/searching_using_patterns/search.md)).
+    * `SearchField` or `SearchPattern`: the query is fully detailed directly (see [searching using fields](http://www.opensearchserver.com/documentation/api_v2/searching_using_fields/search.md) and [searching using patterns](http://www.opensearchserver.com/documentation/api_v2/searching_using_patterns/search.md)).

-Example of a batch of queries where first and third queries would not return any result.
+Here is an example of a batch of queries where the first and third queries did not return any result.

 ```json
     {